thedevdojo/auth-website/content/docs/setup-customizations.md

 - **Language** - Change/modify the Language copy throughout your authentication
 - **Settings** - Common settings functionality for your authentication

-We will go deeper into a few sections further in the documentation, for now it's good to just have an understanding of what each section is responsible for.
+We will go deeper into a few sections further in the documentation.

 ## How Does It Work

 The setup page essentially adds and modifies the configuration files located at `config/devdojo/auth`.
-In this folder you will see confiruation files that correspond to each section in the setup page.
-Whenever you make a modification in the Setup screen it will automatically be reflect in the config. <a href="{ url('/docs/config/files') }">Learn more about config files here</a>.
+In this folder you will see configuration files that correspond to each section in the setup page.
+Whenever you make a modification in your setup it will automatically be written to the config. <a href="{ url('/docs/config/files') }">A little more about configs</a>.

 ## Authorization